Allomothering in humans: Grandmother hypothesis

-Grandmothers are often considered a significant source of allomaternal care and this fact has led to the “grandmother hypothesis”, suggesting that women developed long post-menopausal periods to help with their children's offspring.
+Grandmothers are often considered a significant source of allomaternal care and this fact has led to the "grandmother hypothesis", suggesting that women developed long post-menopausal periods to help with their children's offspring.
 This long lifespan after menopause is unique to humans and may help explain early weaning and high fertility rates.
 Hill and Hurtado argue that early reproductive senescence in females is an evolutionary dilemma since natural selection should favor continued reproduction.
 They test the grandmother hypothesis with data collected from the Ache and determine it does not support the idea that early menopause is maintained by natural selection favoring women who stop reproduction in order to invest more in their grandchildren.
 Despite Hill and Hurtado's finding, grandmothers often account for a much of the allomaternal care seen in a variety of societies.

 Siblings

 Older siblings may be the greatest source of allomaternal care among kin.
 Kramer's (see Table 1) comparison of nine populations found that siblings accounted for between 1.1% and 33% of the direct childcare received by a child.
-Older sisters appear to be more important than brothers for many of the groups in the study with sisters ranging from 5% - 33% and brothers 1.1% - 16.3%.
+Older sisters appear to be more important than brothers for many of the groups in the study with sisters ranging from 5% to 33% and brothers 1.1% to 16.3%.
 Ivey (see Figures 1 & 2) found that among the Efe, both sisters and brothers contributed significantly to childcare.
 Sear and Mace found that five of the six studies indicated that child mortality increased survival of younger siblings.
 Older siblings, while still dependent on their parents. can engage in a variety of useful tasks depending on their age.
 It is possible that dependence on adult allomothers was not an early selective pressure for the development of allomothering in humans, but rather maternal – juvenile cooperation likely played a more important role.

 Older sisters often engage in childcare, helping to look after younger siblings.
 This is apparently true regardless of subsistence strategy; and holds true even for Industrial societies.
 Kramer (see Figure 4) shows a cross cultural comparison of children in ten societies, all of whom engage in at least some childcare of younger siblings.
 Equally important, older children can help offset their own cost by engaging in foraging or economic actives.
 The same figure from Kramer shows that all of the groups engaged in more economic work than childcare.
 Kramer (see Figure 2) compares groups organized by subsistence strategy and shows that foraging and economic work are common among foragers, horticulturalists, agriculturalists and pastoralists, with the latter two groups showing some of the highest rates of food production and domestic tasks by children.